BlueChilli/ChilliSource.Front/README.md

 #### 5. Add Redux Store

 You have a few choices with how you can go about this.
-You can rely *completely* on the chilliFront module system, or you can go for the hybrid approach.
+You can rely *completely* on the chillifront module system, or you can go for the hybrid approach.
 At the time of writing, I'm aiming for a module-only approach.
 That is, all Redux things will be declared within an actual module - this is better imho.

 Below is a bare-bones example for dev. `./src/redux/configureStore.js`